pjpawel/pos-iot/README.md

 # Study of the potential use of the PoS algorithm in Internet of Things networks
-*Proof of Trust simulation*
+*Proof of Trust blockchain simulation*

 ### Author:
 - Paweł Podgórski

-### Problems:
- - [ ] Save self_node to nodes in blockchain
- - [ ] Ustalenie jaka jest struktura transakcji i bloku
- - [ ] Czy self_node będzie trzymany jako global czy jako pierwszy obiekt z list nodes

 ### Environment setup